Colorado Informed Consent and Conflicts Disclosure Forms (Effective 2026)

 • Disclosure could materially impact the client’s negotiating position or legal rights.

-• Regulators would expect specific, situation-based consent.
+• The CO Division of Real Estate would expect specific, situation-based consent.

 This form is designed to avoid the key compliance risk: